d9pouces/Updoc/doc/source/installation.rst

 ============

 Like many Python packages, you can use several methods to install UpDoc!.
+UpDoc! designed to run with python3.4.x+.
-The following packages are required:
+The following packages are also required:

   * setuptools >= 3.0
   * djangofloor >= 0.18.0